A bird garden or more specifically a bird-friendly habitat is something each of us can do in our own backyards.

 To attract a wider range of birds, maintain the water source regularly, ensuring it stays clean and fresh.

-Bird feeders are a fantastic way to supplement birds' diets and attract them to your garden.
-Different feeders cater to various species.
+Bird feeders are a great way to supplement birds' diets and attract them to your garden.
+Different types of feeders cater to various species.

-For example, tube feeders are perfect for small songbirds, while platform feeders attract larger birds like cardinals and jays.
+For example, tube feeders are perfect for small songbirds, while platform feeders attract larger birds like Northern Cardinals and Blue Jays.

 Offering a variety of seeds such as sunflower, safflower, and thistle will cater to different bird preferences.